5 Reasons One Parent Should Stay At Home

 Now, I'm not advocating a time warp to the 1950s where women had few choices but to stay at home.
-While the majority of stay-at-home parents today are still women, there are about 158,000 stay-at-home dads, according to the 2010 Census.
+While the majority of stay-at-home parents today are still women, there are almost 2 million stay-at-home dads, according to the HuffPost analysis of US Census data.
 That number is growing, considering many fathers are working from home, but still act as the primary caregiver.

 A happy medium is for the parent that stays home with the child to work part time.
 It is no easy task to juggle raising a child full time with an added part-time job on the side, but it could the best of both worlds.
 With an increasing number of workers requesting the flexibility of working from home, part-time work is easier now than ever.

 Having one parent stay at home with the children can be cost-effective and a great investment in the emotional wellbeing of your entire family.
 But this might not be an in every case.
 Every family has to look at their situation and weigh the costs and benefits of every child care option.

 Here are Three More Money-Saving Ideas to Help You Afford the Stay-At-Home Parent Lifestyle:

 - Free yourself from credit card debt this year.
 Learn how to pay 0% on your balances for up to 21 months in The 4 Best Credit Cards for Balance Transfers.